ARMmbed/mbed-os-5-docs/docs/refs/api/platform/platform_intro.md

  }
 ```

 The Callback class manages C/C++ function pointers so you don't have to.
-If you are asking yourself why you should use the Callback class, you should read the [Importance of State](callbacks_the_importance_of_state.md) documentation.
+If you are asking yourself why you should use the Callback class, you should read the [Importance of State](/docs/v5.4/reference/api-references.html#the-importance-of-state) section.

 ##### How to create callbacks